 – to attend certain events at the invitation of the school provided that the event can be hosted while maintaining a COVID-safe environment.

 - All parents, carers and visitors to the school are required to complete a COVID-19 declaration and provide their name and contact details on arrival.

 - Parent lanyards are no longer valid.

 - Group tours are not currently running.
-Private tours with a maximum of three people per tour are available by appointment only.
+Private tours are available by appointment only.

-- Kiss and Drop zone: For drop-off, parents are to remain in their cars.
+- Kiss and Drop zone on Kent Street: For drop-off, parents are to remain in their cars.
 Staff will help students out of the car and into the school.
 If the Kiss and Drop area is full, parents are asked to drive around the block or drive into the Wilson Parking car park under St Andrew’s House, park and bring their child to the front door.
-There is no charge for 15 minutes or less.
+There is no charge for the first 15 minutes.
 Place your ticket in the ticket payment machine, (do not go directly to the boom gate), that will give you extra time.
 If you stay over 15 minutes, please validate your ticket just inside the Reception before returning to the car park.
 For pick up, if the Kiss and Drop zone is full or your child is not ready, please drive around the block.
 Do not sit in your car at the Kiss and Drop zone for any longer than two minutes.
 Rangers can fine you for parking any longer than two minutes.